 AFDX, on the other hand, is leaning in the opposite direction, providing native support for redundant transports and strict timing and delivery guarantees.
 It can be viewed as a drop-in transport replacement for (nearly) obsolete ARINC 429, replacing large point-to-point wiring harnesses with a single compact switched network.
 One of its interesting properties is that the routing and bandwidth allocation information is configured statically in the switches, which alongside with its unusual treatment of MAC and IP addresses constitutes a significant departure from conventional Ethernet deployments.
 Higher-level layers are, however, built upon conventional UDP; the choice of UDP seems pretty straightforward due to its simplicity and time determinism (unlike TCP), the lack of guaranteed delivery here is irrelevant because a robust transport is already provided by the underlying L2/L3 network.

 In the scope of hard real-time deterministic applications, the big problem of Ethernet and switched networks in general is the difficulty predicting the worst case packet propagation latency.
-As reviewed in detail in “The Evolution of Avionics Networks From ARINC 429 to AFDX” and “Communications for Integrated Modular Avionics”, star network topologies have inherent contention points at the output ports of the network switch hardware, since this is where the traffic originating asynchronously from different sources has to be linearized and pushed out to the destination (or the next hop) sequentially (we’re talking about full-duplex links here; half-duplex is absolutely unsuitable due to its collision resolution policy).
+As reviewed in detail in “The Evolution of Avionics Networks From ARINC 429 to AFDX” and “Communications for Integrated Modular Avionics”, star network topologies have inherent contention points at the output ports of the network switch hardware, since this is where the traffic originating asynchronously from different sources has to be serialized and pushed out to the destination (or the next hop) sequentially (we’re talking about full-duplex links here; half-duplex is unsuitable due to its nondeterministic collision resolution policy).
 For well-behaved network hardware, it can be proved that given a limited network load, the packet propagation latency is always bounded.
-This is one of the cornerstone principles of AFDX; the ability of the network to meet the real-time requirements hinges on the underutilization of its bandwidth.
+This is one of the cornerstone principles of AFDX; the ability of the network to meet the real-time requirements hinges on the under-utilization of its bandwidth.
 According to the information supplied by the above-mentioned expert from Mentor Graphics, there are parallels to be made with the early days of CAN, when automotive engineers neglected to take advantage of the built-in CAN ID arbitration features, and resorted to limiting the maximum bandwidth utilization in order to keep the data propagation latencies predictable (one can still find traces of such archaic thinking in some older documents which recommend to never exceed 50%-70% of the total CAN bus bandwidth).

 There are efforts to somewhat alleviate the negative effects of output port contention in Ethernet networks to improve the performance of real-time applications.
 AFDX, in particular, prioritizes its data paths (“virtual links”, I won’t go into detail here; this can be viewed as a tunneling feature for the legacy ARINC 429) according to statically pre-configured routing settings in the switches (special AFDX switches, commodity network hardware may not be directly applicable without sacrificing latency).

 Regular COTS networking hardware supports VLAN QoS and configurable classes of service.
 In fact, modern COTS L2 switches offer hardware support for traffic policing and prioritization based on arbitrary user-configurable rules; for example, it is technically possible to prioritize or drop L2 frames based on the value of some arbitrary bit field in a packet (see Juniper filters and classifiers; also, Cisco FlexMatch is usable for CoS assignment).
-While we’re talking about networking hardware, it should also be mentioned (although it is probably a well-known fact anyway) that even the most basic single-chip Ethernet controllers support rather sophisticated hardware traffic filtering policies; e.g., the ubiquitous Microchip ENC28J60 supports packet filtering based on simple payload pattern matching (section 8.2).
-At the risk of getting ahead of myself, I should say that these advanced features can be further exploited to create a powerful and flexible real-time network architecture using only COTS hardware, of which we’re going to talk later.
+While we are talking about networking hardware, it should also be mentioned (although it is probably a well-known fact anyway) that even the most basic single-chip Ethernet controllers support rather sophisticated hardware traffic filtering policies; e.g., the ubiquitous Microchip ENC28J60 supports packet filtering based on simple payload pattern matching (section 8.2).
+At the risk of getting ahead of myself, I should say that these advanced features can be further exploited to create a powerful and flexible real-time network architecture using only COTS hardware, of which we will talk later.

 I am perceiving a slow expansion from strict determinism and rigorous models towards more flexible, less deterministic systems with somewhat relaxed requirements to their time predictability.
-If my perception is correct, the change could be explained by a steady increase in complexity of the onboard intelligence (both in hardware and software) and by slow relocation of the responsibilities from human operators to automatics.
-For automotive systems, one could see the precursors in the addition of Ethernet networks alongside the strictly deterministic CAN/FlexRay and the new software development standards which permit dynamic threads and dynamic memory allocation; for avionics, the addition of Ethernet alongside very robust signaling links like ARINC 429 and the new software virtualization features outlined in ARINC 653 could be interpreted as pointing in the same direction.
+If my perception is correct, the change could be explained by a steady increase in complexity of the onboard intelligence (both in hardware and software) and by slow relocation of the responsibilities from human operators to automated ones.
+For automotive systems, one could see the precursors in the addition of Ethernet networks alongside the strictly deterministic CAN/FlexRay and the new software development standards which permit dynamic threads and dynamic memory allocation.
+For avionics, the addition of Ethernet alongside very robust signaling links like ARINC 429 and the new software virtualization features outlined in ARINC 653 could be interpreted as pointing in the same direction.

 - Communications for Integrated Modular Avionics (focus on spacecraft avionics and AFDX)